 Applying four major frameworks for analyzing organizational behavior and outcomes;

-Applying skills, knowledge, and dispositions gained through the Education Leadership Program to the analysis of case studies and in role-playing exercises involving leadership behavior and school change.
+Applying skills, knowledge, and dispositions gained through the Education Leadership Program to the analysis of case studies and in role-playing exercises involving leadership behavior, school change and decision-making

+Meeting with community leaders to gain understanding of their views of the school’s success.
+Using this information to create an action plan to increase community involvement in implementing the school’s vision.

 In addition to the content goals stated above, the following represent process goals for this course: